Latest Coronavirus Update

 Got a question about any aspect of your visit to the Arena then read on.....

-All bookings for the venue are handled online by our ticketing provider Ticketmaster with in person box office facility at the venue only available 1 hour before doors on the day of an event.
-Please be aware that the Arena no longer has a telephone booking line should you require assistance please email email@example.com.
+All bookings for the venue are handled online by our ticketing provider Ticketmaster, with an in-person Box Office facility at the venue only available approx. 2 hours before doors on the day of an event.
+Please be aware that the Arena no longer has a telephone booking line should you require assistance with a booking please complete the Box Office enquiry form below

 If you have a question that you don't see answered below please email email@example.com and we will try to answer your question and if it is a frequently asked question we will put the information in this section to try and help other customers.